I’ve heard about the loss of the alimony deduction. Please explain how this will impact Illinois divorces.

 So, what’s the big deal about that.

 The loss of the tax break of maintenance will have a significant negative impact on divorce cases when at least one spouse has a high tax rate.
-Basically, there is less money to divide in a divorce that will occur after January 1, 2019.
-This is because more of the total income will be taxed at a higher tax rate-the payor’s tax rate.
+Basically, there is less money to divide in a divorce that occurs after December 31, 2018.

 What about modifications of maintenance?

 For orders modified after that date but where the underlying divorce was entered before January 1, 2019, generally maintenance should continue to be deductible.
 On the other hand, the parties could specify that the new tax law regarding how maintenance is treated would apply.